willmurphyscode/GetAndCleanData/README.md

 - the entire name was rendered lower case.
 - the prefix 't' which denoted 'time domain features' was replaced with the prefix 'time.'
 - the prefix 'f' which denoted 'frequency domain features' was replaced with the prefix 'frequency'

+To replicate the entire process, ensure that the dataset is extracted in the working directory, in a subdirectory called "data", and run the file 'run_analysis.R'